 When most homeowners in the Green Bay area think about their roof, they’re typically picturing the visible exterior covering — the shingles, metal panels, or tiles that form the outermost layer of protection.
 This basic roof covering is what gives your home its distinctive appearance and provides the first line of defense against rain, snow, and other elements.

 However, a basic roof covering alone has significant limitations.
-Without proper supporting roof structure and elements, even the highest quality shingles can fail prematurely.
+Without proper supporting roof structure and elements, even the highest quality shingles can fail prematurely when Wisconsin roofs must accumulate 8–12 inches of snow.
 Many roof vs. roofing system components discussions center on this key point: the visible roof is just one piece of a much larger puzzle.
 When Green Bay homeowners experience issues like ice dams or rapid shingle deterioration, the problem often lies not with the roof covering itself but with the absence of supporting components.

 Knowing these differences can help homeowners understand why professional roofing contractors recommend complete roofing systems rather than simple roof replacements when existing problems are identified.